pona-la/lipu-sona/pages/tokipona/dictionary.md

 % /dev/urandom
 % july 2020

-> %warning%
-> This is a work in progress.

 This is a list of all official words in toki pona as described on the pages from 1 to 12, arranged alphabetically.
 Each word is listed with different meanings depending on which parts of speech it can be used as.